Verifier

 CertiWatt source integrity workflow

 Short answer: Usually yes if the power bank is compliant, but international flights need more than a generic 100 Wh check.
-In 2026, plan for no more than two lithium-ion power banks, each 100 Wh or less, carry-on only, no in-flight recharging from aircraft power, and then check the airline plus departure, transit, and arrival-country overlays such as China 3C, Thailand capacity caps, Korea handling rules, labels, and recalls.
+In 2026, plan for each power bank to be 100 Wh or less, carry-on only, no in-flight recharging from aircraft power, verify airline-specific quantity rules, and then check the airline plus departure, transit, and arrival-country overlays such as China 3C, Thailand capacity caps, Korea handling rules, labels, and recalls.

 International trips create more rule intersections than domestic trips.
 A single itinerary can combine ICAO/IATA baseline guidance, the operating airline policy, departure airport screening, transit-country practice, destination rules, and model-specific recall status.

 The 2026 baseline is useful, but it is not the whole answer.
-IATA passenger guidance frames power banks as carry-on items limited to two lithium-ion units not exceeding 100 Wh and prohibits recharging the power bank from aircraft power, while airlines may impose stricter conditions.
+The cited IATA passenger battery guidance is strongest on Wh thresholds and handling; quantity and onboard-use details still need airline and route checks, and airlines may impose stricter conditions.

 Country overlays are where many international answers change.
-Mainland China can require visible 3C evidence, Thailand can apply a 20,000 mAh cap, Korea-related flights can have stricter storage and in-flight charging rules, and unclear labels can still lead to refusal even when the math looks under 100 Wh.
+Mainland China domestic flights can require visible 3C evidence, Thailand publishes mAh approximations of Wh bands, Korea-related flights can have stricter storage and in-flight charging rules, and unclear labels can still lead to refusal even when the math looks under 100 Wh.

 Rule summary